KORE: Enhancing Knowledge Injection for Large Multimodal Models via Knowledge-Oriented Controls: Experiments

-Given the diverse prior knowledge of LMMs, we investigate \textbf{\textit{whether \method can preserve specific knowledge without compromising new knowledge injection or other existing abilities?}} We construct specific constraints by sampling 256 data per benchmark across four dimensions.
+Given the diverse prior knowledge of LMMs, we investigate \textbf{\textit{whether \method can preserve specific knowledge without compromising new knowledge injection or other existing abilities?}} We construct specific constraints by sampling 256 data per benchmark across four dimensions. \ding{187} Specific constraints enhance specific knowledge retention.
+Figure~\ref{fig:specific_constrain} shows that specific constraints enhance targeted knowledge retention, notably with a $7.17\uparrow$ gain on MME, demonstrating their potential for tailored knowledge retention.